saianudeepm/learn/doc/angular/intro.md

 ```

-then inside `app.component.html`, add `<router-outlet>`tag can be used which shows the matched route.
+then inside `app.component.html`, add `<router-outlet>` where the router displays the component which matches with the route